 Original documents or certified true copies of each of your official transcripts and degree certificates in the original language, in the original sealed envelope, sent directly from the issuing University, and an English translation from the issuing University or a notarized word-for-word English translation of a duplicate copy of that original.

-c) Official TOEFL, IELTS, PTE, MELAB, GMAT, GRE scores and/or other requirements of the program for which application is being made.
+c) Official TOEFL, IELTS, PTE, CAEL, GMAT, GRE scores and/or other requirements of the program for which application is being made.

-Please see program entries in this Calendar for any additional program requirements, including details on reference letters.
+Please see Program Descriptions in this Calendar for any additional program requirements, including details on reference letters.

 All graduate programs have limited enrolment capacities.
 Meeting the minimum requirements does not guarantee admission.